History of the Islamic State: Syrian Civil War

 In March 2011, protests began in Syria against the Ba'athist government of Bashar al-Assad.
 In the following months, violence between demonstrators and security forces led to a gradual militarisation of the conflict.
 In August 2011, following the outbreak of the Syrian Civil War, al-Baghdadi began sending Syrian and Iraqi Jihadists experienced in guerilla warfare across the border into Syria to establish an organization there.
 On 23 January 2012, the group took up the name Jabhat an-Nuṣrah li-Ahli ash-Shām (or al-Nusra Front), operating as an autonomous entity within the transnational Al-Qaeda network and began to establish a large presence in Sunni-majority Raqqa, Idlib, Deir ez-Zor, and Aleppo provinces.
-Led by a Syrian known as Abu Muhammad al-Julani, this group began to recruit fighters and establish cells throughout the country, with popular support among Syrians opposed to the Assad government.
+Led by a Syrian known as Ahmed al-Sharaa, this group began to recruit fighters and establish cells throughout the country, with popular support among Syrians opposed to the Assad government.